metrics-js/process/README.md

 ### Active requests

-The Active requests collector emit a metric with the number of open network requests held by the node.js working queue.
+The Active requests collector emits a metric with the number of open network requests held by the node.js working queue.

  * **metric name:** nodejs_active_requests_total
  * **collected when:** On every collect